 Website- Diane is waiting for people to send her items to post

 Unfinished Business: Benching Rules - Our discussion on rules regarding dogs on bench, specifically the 3-legged dog rule that has been in place since 1980.
 We started requirements because of the breed bans and all the designer dogs.
-We wanted a correct looking dog for each breed. required a dog in a show clip with no disqualifying faults nor unacceptable coat colors.
+We wanted a correct looking dog for each breed.
+We required a dog in a show clip with no disqualifying faults nor unacceptable coat colors.
 Additional points discussed were:

 (1) AKC judging discusses correct movement of dogs